Readyforthedraft.com

 02/13/26 – Jermod McCoy, CB, Tennessee

 The Rams came within an eyelash of being the NFC West team to play in Super Bowl LX, but a fumbled punt by Xavier Smith ultimately determined to be the difference.
 Sean McVay and Les Snead used their second 1stRound pick obtain via a trade Atlanta made to get back into Round 1 last year to land James Pearce to target their No. 1 draft need.
 The Rams traded the picks, including No. 29 overall, to Kansas City for All-Pro CB Trent McDuffie.
 Then they signed Jaylen Watson who was with McDuffie in KC.
 Those moves allow LA to address a secondary that was clearly exposed in the playoffs having given up at least 250 passing yards in each of their three playoff games.
 McVay and Snead went secondary via trade to then allow them to draft the best player available here and I could easily see this being used to target a bit of a luxury pick that would focus on the future.
 We know that Matthew Stafford will be back in 2026, but the health of the WR group was in question throughout the year, forcing McVay to employ 13 personnel more than usual.
 Puka Nacua was dominant down the stretch, while Davante Adams led the league with 14 receiving TD while only playing in 14 games.
 Both Nacua and Adams will be free agents at season’s end and while signing Puka to a long-term deal should be a top priority for Snead and McVay, there may not be enough money to go around for the 33-year old Adams and now may be the time to target his eventual successor.
 As it stands, the Rams are in need of a No. 3 WR as the trio of Tutu Atwell, Jordan Whittington and Konata Mumpfield failed to make much of an impact.
 I can see Snead and McVay passing on defense with their first pick, much like they did last season, and instead targeting a local WR in USC’s Makai Lemon should he fall.
+Lemon would be the perfect complement for Nacua and Adams as a weapon in the slot in the short term and would naturally transition to WR2 whenever Adams moves on.
 I could also see the Rams doubling up at the TE position with their first pick in back-to-back drafts after selecting Terrance Ferguson last season and going with his replacement in Eugene in Kenyon Sadiq, whose ability to stretch defenses up the seam would give LA a pair of TEs to employ 12 personnel.
-Say what you want about Makai Lemon’s size, he’s absolutely dynamic with his route running and when he has the ball in his hands.
+RT Rob Havenstein battled injury this past season and ultimately retired.
+His replacement Warren McClendon Jr. outplayed expectations and is a candidate to be re-signed, though the fact that Nacua, Kobie Turner and Byron Young are also entering the final year of their deals may mean LA lets McClendon Jr. walk in free agency.
+The interior of the OL could look very different in 2027 as well with Steve Avila, Coleman Shelton and Kevin Dotson also entering the final year of their deals.
+The Rams can’t sign them all.
+That’s why the Rams could easily use this pick on Spencer Fano or even Francis Mauigoa if he were to fall.
+However, Lemon just feels destined to stay home in LA.
+Say what you want about Lemon’s size, he’s absolutely dynamic with his route running and when he has the ball in his hands.
+Lemon’s play is parts Jaxon Smith-Njigba and parts Amon-Ra St. Brown.
 This year’s Biletnikoff winner plays much bigger than his size, has a knack for getting open and shows off an uncanny ability to attack the ball in the air and find a way to come down with it.
-Lemon’s play is parts Jaxon Smith-Njigba and parts Amon-Ra St. Brown.
-Breiden Fehoko reported Lemon’s Combine interviews didn’t go well and his media interviews were a bit odd compared to what we saw while Lemon was at SC.
-His behavior at the Combine may have lowered his draft stock just enough for Lemon to end up in his backyard in LA.
-Lemon would be the perfect complement for Nacua and Adams as a weapon in the slot in the short term and would naturally transition to WR2 whenever Adams moves on.
+Lemon also silenced critics when he did measure in at 5’11” at the Combine posting nearly identical measurements as St. Brown, then ran a 4.48 40 at his Pro Day, faster than St. Brown, to show he’s plenty big and fast to be a top 15 selection.
+Lemon is excellent releasing off the line, often slipping press coverage, and is so crisp with his route running to create separation and doesn’t lose speed getting out of his breaks.
+Lemon is special when the ball is in the air, showing off tremendous body control to adjust to the ball in the air, attack the ball with purpose and shows off incredibly strong hands to haul in the pass and hang on, even when faced with a big hit.
+Teaming Lemon with Nacua and Adams will give Stafford a trio of impact wideouts which will put even more pressure on opponents.

 02/25/26 Baltimore Ravens – Jordyn Tyson, WR, Arizona State